Herons in Action

 Night Herons - On a Sunday evening, we missed a 3-hour ballroom dancing exercise due to scheduling conflict

-fish.
-After this one landed, we saw another one nearby but may not be the same kind of big bird.
-It was too
+Mill Pond Park to catch fish.
+After this one landed, we saw another one nearby but may not be the same kind

-dark at night for my camera to take a good picture as shown above.
-I set my camera at Night SnapShot mode
+of big bird.
+It was too dark at night for my camera to take a good picture as shown above.
+I set my camera at

-to take this dark picture at night with the aid of a monopod.
-These night herons must have very good night
+Night SnapShot mode to take this dark picture at night with the aid of a monopod.
+These night herons must

-vision to enable them to see well to catch fish in the pond at night.
+have very good night vision to enable them to see well to catch fish in the pond at night.

 Map: Click here to see Google Map showing location of Davidsons Mill Pond county Park